 Figure 2 Credits: Courtesy of The LEGO Group Caption: Issued in 1985, Set #6102 (Castle Mini Figures) consisted of infantrymen from two new factions: Crusaders and Black Falcons.
 Some of the Crusaders guards had crossed axes on their chests instead of the crowned lion rampant emblem.

 The 664-piece Set #6080 from 1984, known in the U.S.A. as the King’s Castle (also known as the large gray castle), was the larger of two new castles.
 According to Classic-Castle.com, it was known in the U.K. as Lion Castle, in Quebec as Château du roi (Castle Royale), in France as Château-fort du roi (Castle-Fort Royale), and in Germany as Große Burg (Grand Castle), and by other names in yet other countries.
 It belonged to the Crusaders faction.
 This was the first castle to have a portcullis behind its drawbridge.
 Between 1984 and 1988, starting with the King’s Castle, some of the Crusaders guards had crossed axes on their chests instead of lions.
 The King’s Castle could open up from a small, square-shaped castle keep into the main gate of a larger castle or fortress-city.
-This set included twelve Minifigures™, of which four were knights, four archers, two spearmen, and two foot soldiers (or guards) armed with poleaxes, as well as four horses.
+This set included twelve Minifigures™, of which four were knights, four were archers, two were spearmen, and two were foot soldiers (or guards) armed with poleaxes, as well as four horses.
 All twelve of these soldiers belonged to the Crusaders faction.
+This was the first castle designed by Niels Milan Pedersen, who went on to design a number of castles and pirate ships.
 Speculators are now selling this through eBay for up to $219.
 The smaller buildings that were designed to be attached to the ends of the King’s Castle were the hinged wall that came under siege tower attack in Set #6061 (Siege Tower), issued in 1984; the smithy from Set #6040 (Blacksmith Shop) issued in 1984, a stretch of wall behind the inn from Set #6067 (Guarded Inn), issued in 1986; and the armory in Set #6041 (Armor Shop), issued in 1986; or a second King’s Castle set.
+The late Daniel August Krentz (1937-2016), who had designed the Yellow Castle (as mentioned in Part I), designed the Siege Tower, Blacksmith Shop, and Guarded Inn sets.

 Figure 3 Credits: Courtesy of The LEGO Group Caption: Released in 1984, King’s Castle (Set #6080) belonged to the Crusaders faction.
 The King’s Castle was the first to have a portcullis behind its drawbridge.
 One could expand it through the attachment of modular walls thanks to TECHNIC bricks and pins.

 That same year, 1984, Set #6073 (Knight’s Castle), also known as the small gray castle, was the first of two small gray castles that belonged to the new Black Falcons faction of knights.
+This was the second castle to be designed by Mr. Krentz.
 According to Classic-Castles.com., it was called Eagle Fortress in the U.K. The Knight’s Castle could also open.
 The Black Falcons were enemies of the Crusaders, because Crusaders with a battering ram besieged a wall manned by Black Falcons guards in Set #6062 (Battering Ram).
 They were also enemies of the Black Knights because the Set #6090 (Knight’s Stronghold) depicted a siege of a small Black Knights fortress by a Black Falcons knight, crossbowman, and catapult.

 Set #6074 (Black Falcon’s Fortress) from 1986, was the second gray castle that belonged to the Black Falcons faction.
+It was the third castle to be designed by Mr. Krentz.
 According to Classic-Castle.com, it was called Castle Draco and the Black Knight in the U.K. and Eagle Crest Castle in Canada or Château Eagle Crest in Canada.
 This castle was the first to come with a colored panel, this one a yellow and black half-timber-frame panel that would evoke Tudor architecture for English-speakers.
 The Black Falcon’s Fortress could open and could attach to the Knight’s Castle.
 In 2002, The LEGO Group re-issued the Black Falcon’s Fortress as part of the LEGO® Legends product line as Set #10039.
 One could attach the hinged wall section with tower that came with Set #6062 (Battering Ram), released in 1987, to either the Knight’s Castle or the Black Falcon’s Fortress.

 Figure 4 Credits: Courtesy of The LEGO Group Caption: Peasant Minifigures™ also appeared in 1984.
 There was the peasant riding a horse-pulled Supply Wagon (Set #6010).